-By placing subjects inside an fMRI scanner and exposing them to materials that stimulate an emotional response (videos, images, poetry etc.), neuroscientists are able to see which areas within the limbic system are activated when specific emotions are being experienced.
+By placing subjects inside an fMRI scanner and exposing them to materials which stimulate an emotional response (videos, images, poetry etc.), neuroscientists are able to see which areas within the limbic system are being activated when specific emotions are experienced.

-They found that an emotion such as ‘love’ will be activated in the same area of the limbic system for all of subjects participating in the test.
+They found that an emotion such as ‘love’ was activated in a similar area of the limbic system for all of subjects participating in the test.
 In other words, love, envy, rebelliousness and all of the other emotions we feel have their own ‘home’ within our brain.

-Neuroscientists have now produced a limbic map of the brain that shows precisely which areas within the limbic system are activated when specific emotions are being experienced.
+Neuroscientists have now produced a limbic map of the brain showing precisely which areas of the limbic system are being activated when specific emotions are experienced.

 As you can see from the image above, the limbic map is broadly divided into three key areas: